mtzgroup/chemcloud-client/docs/tutorial/compute_engines.md

 ["psi4", "terachem_pbs", "rdkit", ...]
 ```

+Please see [TeraChem Cloud Algorithms](./terachem_cloud_algorithms.md) for details on parallel execution algorithms unique to the TeraChem Cloud (`tcc`) compute engine.

 ## Keywords

 Keywords specific to a quantum chemistry engine can be added to an [AtomicInput][tccloud.models.AtomicInput] as follows: